Whanki Kim: New York: 1963–1974

 1963 was the first year Korea participated in the São Paulo Biennial, in which Kim participated as the country's commissioner and among the seven featured artists: Young-ju Kim (김영주, 金永周, (1920–1995), Yoo Youngkuk, Kim Ki-chang, Suh Se-ok, Han Yong-jin (한용진, 韓鏞進, 1934–), and Yoo Gang-yeol (유강열, 劉康烈, 1920–1976).
 Submitting three works–Moonlight in Summer Night <여름 달밤> (1961), Moonlight Night of Island <섬의 달밤> (1959), and Cloud and Moon <운월> (1963)–Kim was awarded an Honorable Mention for painting.
 Upon seeing the works of at the Biennale, such as the works of American artist Adolph Gottlieb whom was awarded the Grande Prêmio, Kim reported his desire for the "internationalization" of Korean art.

 Thus in 1963, Kim relocated to New York, a city that was emerging as a new center for modern Art.
 Hyang-an Kim joined Kim in New York the following year.
-With a grant from the Asia Society funded by the foundation of John D. Rockefeller III, they settled in a studio in the Upper West Side of Manhattan.
+With a grant from the Asia Society funded by the foundation of John D. Rockefeller III, they settled in a studio on the Upper West Side of Manhattan.
 There he finds support from a number of Korean cultural attaché's, Korean American artists Po Kim, John Pai (1937–), and Nam June Paik, as well as American artists Adolph Gottlieb and Mark Rothko.

 When Whanki Kim arrived in New York, he began to experiment with new materials, like newspaper pages and oil paints.
-He was curious about how different oil paints reacted with the oil on the newspaper, which created a “shifting, moving sense of paint laying on top of a surface” compared to the absorption effect of watercolor paint, which led to his interest in paper-mache.
+He was curious about how different oil paints reacted with the oil on the newspaper, which created a "shifting, moving sense of paint laying on top of a surface" compared to the absorption effect of watercolor paint, which led to his interest in paper-mache.
 A paper sculpture called Daejup (1968) represents the transformation Kim's art underwent to merge the oil paintings on the newspapers with 3D sculptures.
-Whanki Kim took pride in the fact that he conserved “Koreanness” into his art as the oil paint on paper mimicked the mottled surface of pottery from Joseon dynasty.
+Whanki Kim took pride in the fact that he conserved "Koreanness" into his art as the oil paint on paper mimicked the mottled surface of pottery from Joseon dynasty.
 Daejup is a wide black jar that widens near the top and has symmetrical dots surrounding the lining of the jar.
 The dots are intentionally disordered to add an organic sense to the work, similar to the jars of the Joseon time period.
 What made Whanki Kim so extraordinary was that even while moving to New York and picking up these new techniques of paper-mache, he protected elements of his homeland.
 New York allowed him to be free of all social obligations and just focus on the creativity of his work.
 However, it is important to acknowledge that other Korean artists in his realm did not have the privilege and opportunity to drop all of their responsibilities to pursue art.
 Thus, Whanki Kim had an advantage when it came to access to foreign techniques and the ability to explore.